Prepping has gone mainstream.

 None of this means we should give up.
 Like John Barry says near the end of his masterful history of the 1918 pandemic, none of us should try to tell each other what to do, what to think, or how to feel about looming doom before we tell the truth.
 Nobody should try to influence your mindset or decisions before they tell you what's going on.
 The truth has to come first.

-This is the truth.
+This is the opposite of nihilism.

 I won't live to see 2050 but my children and grandchildren will / may.